LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/ExceptionHandling.md

 When an application or a program encounters a problem/error, the C# CLR has the ability to package up that error and put into something called an Exception.

-Typically, when an exception gets thrown, the rest of that method does not get run, instead the catch block is triggered, and the finally block (if present) finsihes out the execution of the program.
+Typically, when an exception gets thrown, the rest of that method does not get run, instead the catch block is triggered, and the finally block (if present) finishes out the execution of the program.
 The C# language comes with many built in exceptions, but you are not bound to those exception, you actually have the ability to create your own Exceptions by deriving the custom class from the `Exception` class if you wish.
 For now, let's just look at the built in exceptions.

 ## Different types of Exceptions: